JayValerio/AD-DNS/README.md

 </p>
 <p>
-  Now that we have established that 'mainframe' does not exist on our Domain Controller we will make an "A-Record" and have mainframe point to our DC IP address.
+  Now that we have established that 'mainframe' does not point towards any IP address on our VNET, we will make an "A-Record" and have 'mainframe' point to our VM machine, DC-1's, IP address.
 </p>
 <p>
-  On our DNS server, open 'administrative tools' and find 'DNS'.
+  On our DC-1 VM, open windows 'administrative tools' and find 'DNS'.
 Here we open the dropdown for 'DC-1' and 'alphadomain.com'.
 Here we will see the different A-Records recorded in the cache.
 </p>
 <p>